Adaptive procedures for directional false discovery rate control: Directional control with 's adaptive procedure

 \end{theorem}

 The proof of \thmref{Storeydircontrol} in \appref{Storeydir} relies on the optional stopping time theorem for supermartingales, which extends the original arguments by \citet[Theorem 3]{storey2004strong} based on martingales.
 The choice of $\lambda$ entails a bias-variance trade-off in the estimation of $\pi$, and \cite{storey2004strong} fixes $\lambda = 0.5$ in their simulations.
-Alternatively, similarly to \citet[Section 6]{storey2004strong}, we provided a method in \appref{auto_lambda} for automatically choosing $\lambda$ based on the data $z_1, \dots, z_m$ to balance between the bias and variance.
-While using such a data-driven choice of $\lambda$ may not guarantee $\FDRdir$ control because \thmref{Storeydircontrol} is only valid on the premise of a fixed $\lambda$, our simulations in \secref{simul} have empirically demonstrated robust control.
+Alternatively, similarly to \citet[Section 6]{storey2004strong}, we provided a method in \appref{auto_lambda} for automatically selecting $\lambda$ based on the observed data $z_1, \dots, z_m$ to achieve a balance between bias and variance.
+Since \thmref{Storeydircontrol} is only valid on the premise of a fixed $\lambda$, using the provided method of automatically selecting $\lambda$ may not guarantee $\FDRdir$ control.
+Regardless, our simulations in \secref{simul} demonstrate that this data-driven choice of $\lambda$ typically leads to empirically robust control of $\FDRdir$.